Afraar99/campus-gpa/README.md

 3. The GPA will be calculated in real-time
 4. Use the buttons at the bottom to save, import, export or generate PDF reports
 5. Toggle semester breakdown to see semester-wise GPA and progression
+6. View your class designation based on your cumulative GPA

 ## Future Enhancements